bioinf-mcb/Metagenomic-DeepFRI/README.md

 ```

 ### 2. Hierarchical database search
 Different databases have a different level of evidence.
-For example, PDB structures are real experimental structures, and AlphaFold predictions are more accurate than ESMFold predictions.
+For example, PDB structures are real experimental structures, thus they are considered to be the data of highest quality.
+Therefore new proteins are first queried against PDB.
+Computational predictions differ by quality, i.e. AlphaFold predictions are often more accurate than ESMFold predictions.
 We provide an opporunity to search multiple databases in a hierarchical manner.
 For example, if you want to search AlphaFold database first, and then ESMFold, you can pass the parameter `-d` or `--databases` few times, i.e.:
 ```
 mDeepFRI predict-function -i /path/to/protein/sequences -d /path/to/alphafold/database/ -d /path/to/another/esmcomp/database/ -w /path/to/deepfri/weights/folder -o /output_path
 ```